 How to Makeover a Staircase

 I always thought since my home was a builders spec house that the steps had no bull-nose.
-But low and behold when I went to take a peek to see what was under the carpet I was surprised with bull-nose steps – a big plus.
+But low and behold when I went to take a peek to see what was under the carpet I was surprised to find bull-nose steps – a big plus.

 The downside: the steps were not hardwood, but soft pine boards with lots of rough knots and imperfections and overspray of paint.
 I didn’t let this stop me though.